 Flutter is easy to set up and start coding on low-end machines.
 You don’t need to be worried that your operating system won’t be able to handle Flutter.
 Quite the contrary, Flutter doesn’t require a powerful machine.

 “I love the friction-free iteration with Flutter.
 Hot Reload sets me in a feedback loop that keeps me focused and in tune with my work.
-One of my biggest productivity inhibitors are tools that run slower than the developer.
+One of my biggest productivity inhibitors is tools that run slower than the developer.
 Flutter finally resets that bar.”

 The framework is relatively young, and it’s still growing and developing.
 The toolkit has its flaws.
-Let’s look at the them.
+Let’s look at them.

 Flutter caters to mobile apps only and isn’t supported by web browsers.
 When you choose the technology stack you want to work with, this can influence your decision.
 If you want maximum device flexibility, then Flutter may not be the thing you’re looking for.